JamesNK/BookOfDotNetOSS/docs/get-started.md

-# Getting Started
+# Get Started

-Some first steps to creating and publishing a .NET OSS project:
+Your first steps to creating and publishing a .NET OSS project.
+Experienced OSS .NET developers can jump directly to the [full documentation](./introduction.md).

+## Setup

 1. Download the tools useful for developing a .NET library: